Avarios/Textract_Example/README.md

 1. Open your terminal and go to the cloned source folder
 2. Change to the folder `aws`
 3. Type in `npm install` and press `Enter`
-4. Now type in `npm run cdk`.
+4. Now type in `npm run build` and after this run `npm run deploy`.
 You should see the whole cloudformation template in the terminal.
 5. If prompted, press `Y`for deploying the stack.
 After the script is finished your AWS resources are deployed.
 Copy and Paste the URL that is in the Stack output in the Terminal